-We all want to keep our children as healthy and safe as possible.
-Did you know that immunizations are among the best and easiest ways to do this?
+Immunizations are among the best and easiest ways to keep children healthy and safe.
 Learn more about your baby's immunizations and the diseases they protect against.

 Through immunizations, your baby is protected from serious diseases like polio, whooping cough, and all the others listed on the chart below.
 Young infants